Get insider access

 Audio-Technica ATH-M50x

 The Audio-Technica ATH-M50x and the Audio-Technica ATH-R70x are different kinds of audiophile headphones, and your preference for open or closed-back designs will determine which is best suited for your needs.
 The closed-back ATH-M50x have more bass overall, which will make EDM and hip-hop sound thumpier and more full.
-However, the mid-range isn't as well-balanced as the ATH-R70x, which also have better frequency response consistency.
-While the ATH-M50x have a sub-par passive soundstage due to their closed-back design, they block out slightly more noise and leak a lot less audio, making these more suitable for podcasts or casual listening.
+Meanwhile, the passive soundstage is much more spacious and open on the ATH-R70x.
+However, the ATH-M50x block out much more noise and leak a lot less audio, making these more suitable for podcasts or casual listening in noisy spaces.

 Test Results